nazo6/installer.nvim/README.md

 }
 ```

+## Usage

+You can install module using `:Install <category> <name>` and uninstall `:Uninstall <category> <name>`.
+You can also use `:Update` to update modules at once.

+This plugin does not make much sense on its own.
+It is more powerful when used in combination with various plugins using the integrations.

 ## Configs

 There is a `setup` function.
 This plugin works even if you don't call it, but if you do, call it before any other integration.